drcervantes/REmuBox/README.md

 | Manager | MongoDB (tested with 3.6.3) |
 | Nginx | NGINX (tested with 1.15.1) |

 This implies that only the needed software is required to be installed on remote components.
 For example, a standalone server node requires only VirtualBox to be installed.

 ### 2.2 Installing the Virtual Environment
+The process of installing the Python depencies is straightforward thanks to pipenv.
+In the root directory of REmuBox, run the following command:

 ```bash
 pipenv install
 ```

+Pipenv provides two methods for interacting with the virtual environment:
+1. `pipenv run` will spawn a command installed into the virtual environment.
+2. `pipenv shell` will spawn a shell within the virtual environment.

 ### 2.3 Installing VirtualBox
 Get the latest version of VirtualBox.
 ```bash